 Q: What ages are served?

-A: Our youngest campers must be 4 years old by the September following camp, and must be able to use bathroom facilities independently.
+A: Our youngest campers must be 5 years old by the start of camp, and must be able to use bathroom facilities independently.
 Our oldest campers are rising ninth graders.
-Camper groups are based on school grade: Ants are rising preschoolers (and possibly Kindergartners), Grasshoppers are rising Kindergartners, Juniors are rising 1st and 2nd Graders, Super Seniors are rising 3rd and 4th Graders, Senior Quest is for rising 5th and 6th Graders, and Senior Legend serves rising 7th – 9th graders.
+Camper groups are based on school grade: Grasshoppers are rising Kindergartners, Juniors are rising 1st and 2nd Graders, Super Seniors are rising 3rd and 4th Graders, Senior Quest is for rising 5th and 6th Graders, and Senior Legend serves rising 7th – 9th graders.
 Counselors-In-Training are rising 10th and 11th graders who have recently attended High Meadows Camp and are committed to a two-year program of developing leadership and camp counselor skills.
 Exceptions to group placement / age requirements due to special needs or circumstances are rare and approved by the Director and Unit Leaders.

 Q: Can we register for just one week?
 Can we split a session?